The realm of robotics is more real than ever. Robots are already moving out of the research labs, on factory floors and into our everyday lives.

 Jay McConville, Lockheed’s director of business development for Unmanned Integrated Solutions, expects different types of unmanned vehicles to start working together in missions well beyond the military, such as disaster relief, law enforcement and media.

-“These different types of systems will start to proliferate to become more capable in concert with air, so that the use of unmanned systems together can accomplish things we really couldn’t do before,” he says.
+“These different types of systems will start to proliferate to become more capable in concert with air so that the use of drones and unmanned systems together can accomplish things we really couldn’t do before,” he says.

 Autonomous robots like Boston Dynamics’ mechanical menagerie and humanoid robots may also come to play more prominent roles in emergency situations as they become better at carrying heavy loads, conducting surveillance and fighting fires.

 Bay Area startup Counsyl has delegated the tedious lab work of DNA-testing blood and saliva samples to custom-built robots, cutting the cost of genetic early-warning screenings in half.